PennLINC/xcpEngine/docs/containers/index.rst

       -o /data/study/output \
       -i $TMPDIR

-Mounting directories in Docker is easier than with Singularity.
+Mounting directories in Docker_ is easier than with Singularity_.

 Using SGE to parallelize across subjects